godot64/GoDot/README.md

 ## How to GoDot?

-Go here: http://www.godot64.de, GoDot's website.
+Go to GoDot's website: http://www.godot64.de.
 It's German, but Google Translate will do.
 You'll find a most elaborate [manual][Manual] of GoDot's modifiers there, and some intensive [tutorials][Tutorials].

 Additional material can be found in the [downloads section of godot64.de][Downloads].
 On three D64 disk images you find the *complete* GoDot system, together with convolution filters, dither patterns, mouse pointers and more.